Cleaning fabric trim, with our awesome Fabra Cadabra.

 HOW TO USE

-Its quite simple, we use it with our Microfibre Interior Pack which has an applicator pad and separate cloth for the job, although as a second best option, you can use a quality small square cleaning sponge as an applicator and a separate microfibre cloth.
+Its quite simple, we use it with our Square Bear microfibre applicator pad, and our Plush Daddy interior cloth, although as a second best option, you can use a quality small square cleaning sponge as an applicator and a separate microfibre cloth.
 Its best to do it in the shade, preferably indoors, in a reasonably well ventilated area (wind your windows down).

 Firstly its pretty important to try and get to the stain as soon as it has happened, the longer you wait, the more it gets set in and is harder to remove.